rioriost/homebrew-celestsp/README.md

-# Sphere TSP
+# Celestial TSP

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)

 ## Overview

-Sphere TSP is a Python script that calculates the optimal order of celestial bodies for observation based on their coordinates.
+Celestial TSP is a Python script that calculates the optimal order of celestial bodies for observation based on their coordinates.
 The script uses the Traveling Salesman Problem (TSP) algorithm to find the shortest path between celestial bodies and generates a spherical image showing the optimal order.

 ## Table of Contents